 Since the certificate validity period isn’t edible, there is a way to extend the validity of its signature through time stamping.
 (Time stamped signatures will be trusted for years to come.)
 Therefore, to sign and time stamp your exe, enter the following script:

 .\signtool sign /tr https://timestamp.digicert.com /td SHA256 /fd SHA256 “c:\path_to_your_file\software_to_sign.exe”

 When prompted, enter your code signing certificate password.

 5. Type in your SafeNet password.
 At this point, SafeNet (or the authentication tool you’re using) will automatically open a window and request your password for the token.

 Did you enter it?
 Hooray!
 You’ve now officially signed your exe or application!

 What’s the best way to make sure that your exe has been signed correctly and that your customers won’t have any issue with the signature when installing it?
 Put yourself in your customer’s shoes and try it out.
 How?

 - Upload your signed exe or application on a test/hidden URL.
+This is a step you can take to check whether your executable is properly signed when a user downloads it in their browser.
 Is your organization using Confluence?
 Create a test page, limits its access, and post it there.

 - Download the signed exe or application.
-Download the signed code onto a test machine to test it.
+Download the signed code onto a test machine using Microsoft Edge to test it.
+Do you see any Microsoft Defender warning messages?
 For an additional layer of verification, ask a couple of colleagues to access the URL and download the code on their machines.
-Three different machines are always better than one.
+(Checking on three machines is always better than one.)

 What If Something Went Wrong?